rfahd1525/AI-Powered-Talking-Board/README.md

 # Talking Board

-An interactive AI-powered Ouija board that lets you communicate with the spirits of the beyond.
+An interactive AI-powered Ouija board that lets you communicate with spirits.
 This web application uses OpenAI's GPT-4 to generate responses from a persistent spirit character that maintains conversation context throughout your session.

 ## Features